fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 Chart canvas refers to the area in which the chart data is plotted, excluding the area where titles, legends, and axis names are rendered.

-The blue coloured area shown in the chart below is the canvas area:
+The blue colored area shown in the chart below is the canvas area:

 {% embed_chart chart-configurations-canvas-example-1.js %}